Nitr4m12/UltimateBotWConverter/README.md

 For obtaining a BoTW dump, see https://zeldamods.org/wiki/Help:Dumping_games.
 BCML can be obtained through python's PyPI, using `pip install bcml`

 ## Installation
-Run `pip install ubotw-converter` from a Command-Line Interface(CLI).
+For now, you can install the prerelease by running `pip install ubotw-converter` from a Command-Line Interface(CLI).

 If wanting to install from source, run `pip install -e .` inside the folder where the source code is located